Chapter 0:

 “Not the words,” she said.
 “The offer, yes.”

-The tether in my chest twitched—either in warning or in recognition.
+The tether in my chest twitched, either in warning or in recognition.
 I sat beneath the tree to buy myself the seconds to decide which.
 Haneul stayed where she was until I gestured, then sat as well, leaving three careful spans of grass between us.
-She placed her hands on her knees like someone negotiating with calm.
+She placed her hands on her knees.

-“The stars aren’t real,” I said, by way of refusing her offer gently and accepting it completely.
+“The stars aren’t real,” I said, by way of refusing her offer gently, yet accepting it completely.

 “I know,” she said.